Tag: eastern league

 Hartford Ball Park Ad, 1896.

-When Newark finished in first place, Hartford protested their victory.
+When Newark finished in first, Hartford protested the decision.
 Manager Barnie argued that Newark’s record was unfairly inflated due to a dozen extra games played.
 Newark also used a suspended pitcher named Joseph Frye who had left Hartford midway through the season.
-As a result, the second place Hartfords challenged Newark to a 7-game series; the Soby Cup sponsored by Hartford’s own Charles Soby.
-Newark declined the invitation but the third place Paterson club accepted and prevailed over Hartford for the Soby Cup.
+As a result, the second place Hartfords challenged Newark to a 7-game series dubbed the Soby Cup sponsored by Charles Soby.
+Newark declined the invitation though third place Paterson accepted and Paterson won the Soby Cup.
 By November of 1896, the matter was put to rest by Sam Crane, President of the Atlantic League who declared Newark as champions.

 The Soby Cup, 1896.